twbs/bootstrap-rubygem/README.md

 @import "bootstrap";
 ```

-The available variables can be found [here][bootstrap-variables.scss].
+The available variables can be found [here](assets/stylesheets/bootstrap/_variables.scss).

 Make sure the file has `.scss` extension (or `.sass` for Sass syntax).
 If you have just generated a new Rails app,
 it may come with a `.css` file instead.
 If this file exists, it will be served instead of Sass, so rename it: